Dzialkowicz/rblog.github.io/_posts/2017-02-11-getting-started-rr.md

 ## Redux

 I have decided to start on the Roots, so now I am checking **[Redux](http://redux.js.org/)** website.
-It should take some time before I will get any
-**stable** knowledge from this.
+It should take some time before I will get any **stable** knowledge from this.
 I have installed needed things from `Read Me` section on this site.
 Also in `Read Me` there was a link to **[30 videos from Redux creator](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree?course=getting-started-with-redux)** - Dan Abramov.

-I will write some most important notes from each video here:
+I will write some most important notes from each video here.

 ## 1
    **First Rule**